 Cleaning?
 Hourly diaper checks build an expectation of comfort making potty training easier later.
 Caregivers talk through the changing, modeling the language a baby can use later to express their own needs.
 Linens and cloth toys are also kept fresh with daily laundering and hard toys are put through the dishwasher.
 The room cleaning is supervised by our lead teachers so they have complete control over the details that keep their little ones clean and well.

-If you are looking for a private elementary school, non-sectarian private school, private middle school, pre-school, infant care, toddler care, Transitional Kindergarten, Child Care, in San Dimas, close to Covina, La Verne, Claremont, Upland, Azusa, near the 57 freeway with a longstanding tradition of academics, nurturing care, diversity, and LGBT friendly practices.
+If you are looking for a private elementary school, non-sectarian private school, private middle school, pre-school, infant care, toddler care, swim school, swimming lessons, Transitional Kindergarten, Child Care, in San Dimas, close to Covina, La Verne, Claremont, Upland, Covina, Glendora and Azusa, near the 57 freeway with a longstanding tradition of academics, school readiness, nurturing care, diversity, and LGBT friendly practices.
 You've found the right website

 Copyright Dove Day School.
 All rights reserved.